Keyboard shortcuts

 • optional derived metadata.

-operating_points is a format neutral series of replayable field updates over the package’s single static payload.
-Materializing one point returns a static package with those updates applied and the series cleared.
-GO Challenge 3 package construction fills this block from time_series_input: the balanced payload holds the first interval, while every interval is available as an operating point.
+operating_points is a format neutral series of replayable field updates over the document’s single static model payload.
+Materializing one point returns a static document with those updates applied and the series cleared.
+GO Challenge 3 document construction fills this block from time_series_input: the balanced model JSON holds the first interval, while every interval is available as an operating point.

-For balanced payloads, NetworkPackage::attach_normalized_solver_table_metadata records the compact contract for powerio::Network::to_normalized_solver_tables(): pass name, units, row counts, dense bus ids, reference/component indices, branch to arc indices, and source row provenance.
-The package does not duplicate the full table rows; it records enough metadata for a compiler cache or sidecar artifact to verify table identity.
+For balanced model JSON, NetworkPackage::attach_normalized_solver_table_metadata records compact metadata for powerio::BalancedNetwork::to_normalized_solver_tables(): pass name, units, row counts, dense bus ids, reference/component indices, branch to arc indices, and source row provenance.
+The document does not duplicate the full table rows; it records enough metadata for a compiler cache or sidecar artifact to verify table identity.

 Explicit model kind